ianklatzco/discord-sms-bridge/README.md

 * requires a verified account (ie, add a credit card) in heroku
 * and a non-trial account (ie, put $20 in and buy a $1/mo phone #) in twilio
+* you'll need to keep heroku alive somehow, or else it'll regularly sleep. i'm using python http gets every 15m via a crontask running on an aws free tier, though you could probably host the whole thing on aws free tier.

 **DON'T make this a public repo or fork it publicly.** your twilio and discord secret keys will be publicly exposed (bad)